-The Actuarial department reports to the Managing Board.
-The Managing Board member Franz Fuchs is the contact person.
-The head of the department performs the Actuarial function required by Solvency II.
+The Actuarial department was the responsibility of the Managing Board as a whole until the end of the financial year and Franz Fuchs was the contact person in the Managing Board.
+The department has been the responsibility of Managing Board member Gabor Lehel since the beginning of 2020.
+The head of this department performs the Actuarial function required by Solvency II.
 The department is therefore responsible, in particular, for the duties associated with the Actuarial function.
-The Actuarial department also calculates the embedded value and prepares profitability analysis and company valuations.
+The Actuarial department also calculates the embedded value for the life and health insurance business and prepares profitability analyses and company valuations.
 The department supports actuarial collaboration and professional networking.

-GROUP REINSURANCE
+REINSURANCE

-The Group Reinsurance department reports to the Managing Board member Peter Höfinger.
-The department coordinates and assists all group companies and their reinsurance departments with reinsurance matters in the nonlife business (property and casualty and third party liability) by preparing and applying specific guidelines.
-Moreover, the reinsurance department manages all the Group-wide reinsurance programmes in the non-life lines of business.
-The primary objective is to create a safety net to provide sustainable protection for all companies in the group against the negative effects of catastrophes and large losses, and negative developments of the insurance portfolios.
-The VIG Holding, as an individual company, complies with the reinsurance rules applicable across the Group.
+The reinsurance department reports to the Managing Board member Peter Höfinger.
+The department coordinates and assists all individual companies and their reinsurance departments with reinsurance matters in the non-life business

+(property and casualty and third party liability) by preparing and applying specific guidelines.
+Moreover, the department manages all the Group-wide reinsurance programmes in the non-life lines of business.
+The primary objective is to create a safety net to provide sustainable protection for all VIG Insurance Group companies against the negative effects of catastrophes and large losses, and negative developments of the insurance portfolios.